patriziawatlington/notes/README.md

 # 2024-01-24
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones to ensure that you stay on track.
 Finally, use version control, documentation, comment code, organize your files, follow coding standards, write tests, debug, deploy, monitor, maintain, update, learn, teach, share, collaborate, communicate, be patient, persistent, kind, empathetic, responsible, trustworthy, honest, open-minded, humble, critical, creative, innovative, disciplined, focused, determined, motivated, enthusiastic, accountable, resourceful, efficient, productive, successful.

+# 2024-01-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, maintainable, and straightforward code that solves the problem at hand elegantly.
+Complexity often breeds bugs and confusion; simplicity fosters readability, scalability, and efficiency.
+Remember, your code will be read more times than it's written, so keep it clear and concise."

+Translation:
+The core principle for today in programming is that simplicity is the pinnacle of sophistication.
+When coding, aim to create clean, easily maintainable, and direct code that addresses the problem with elegance.
+Complexity often leads to errors and misunderstandings, whereas simplicity promotes readability, scalability, and effectiveness.
+Always bear in mind that your code will be read far more frequently than it is written, hence, ensure it remains clear and concise.